|Popular in||June||High demand for flights, 25% potential price rise|

 |Cheapest in||September||Best time to find cheap flights, 6% potential price drop|

 |Average price||$181||Average for round-trip flights in May 2021|

 |One-way from||$13||One-way flight from Sydney to Coffs Harbour|

 Coffs Harbour is a regional coastal city located halfway between Sydney and Brisbane.
 Visitors have been booking flights to Coffs Harbour for decades because it’s one of the original beach destinations and blessed with Australia’s most liveable climate, being near national parks, reserves and forests there is plenty for tourists to explore.

-The school holidays - December to late January - are high season for the beaches.
-Whale-watching season runs from June to November.
+The school holidays during December to late January, are a high season for the beaches.
+Whale lovers tend to book flights to Coffs Harbour during the Whale-watching season which runs from June to November.

 If you’re not renting a car to get around, there are several bus services such as Busways, Ryans and Sawtell Coaches, which operate daily services.
 Taxis are readily available.

 The Coffs Harbour Regional Airport (CFS) airport is located 4km from the city centre off Hagbin Drive.
 There are several car rental companies located at Coffs Harbour Airport.
 Taxis are also available.

 Coffs Harbour (CFS), located 3.0 km from the city centre, is the airport you fly into when you book flights to Coffs Harbour.